krstffr/matryoshka/README.md

 ### The onAfterAction

 So, maybe you want to transform the value of your input somehow after the user has provided it?
-(After blur() that is.)
-Just add a onAfterAction method to the field you want to transform like this:
+Just add a onAfterAction method to the field you want to transform like below.
+(Optional: You also get the current context passed with the currently set values as the second argument to the callback.)

 ```javascript